Incognito/rumprun_wiki_wiki/Home.md

 as "modify page table", the rump kernel hypercall API provides high-level operations such as "run this code in a thread".

-Currently, three implementations of the rump kernel hypercall interface exist.
+Currently, four open source implementations of the rump kernel hypercall interface exist:

 -   The POSIX (i.e. userspace) implementation is included in the NetBSD tree and allows rump kernels to run in processes on most operating systems such as NetBSD, Linux and Solaris.